jwilkins/bitfinex/README.md

 ========

 Ruby library for Bitfinex.com
 Work in progress, contributions welcome but keep in mind that the official docs seem to refer to an older version of their API.
-Eg, signatures are now computed with an HMAC.
+Eg, /v1/candles is no longer functional.

-If you like this, send pull requests with improvements.
-Or send bitcoin: 12bEpFnsvPPUS57PnuSJPZe6zHvwcyYFVb
+If you like this, send pull requests.
+Bitcoin works too: 12bEpFnsvPPUS57PnuSJPZe6zHvwcyYFVb

 CLI for Bitfinex
 ================
+./bin/ticker
+  Bid: 839.16
+  Ask: 838.66

-./timed_tx sell 1 at 1000 on bitfinex -x 10 -i 60
+./bin/timed_tx sell 1 on bitfinex -x 10 -i 60
   [*] timed_tx
   Will:
-    sell 1.0 BTC @ 845.0 USD 10 time(s)
+    sell 1.0 BTC @ $1500 USD
+    10 time(s)
     on bitfinex
     1 order every 60 seconds
   pausing 10 seconds, hit ctrl-c to abort